engineblog/gatsby-casper-blog/content/posts/twitter-bot/index.md

 - Give your dev environment a name
 - Select the app that we created in the last step
 - Click 'Complete Setup'

+## Set up app permissions

+- Click your name in the top-right, next to your profile picture
+- Select 'Apps' from the dropdown
+- Click the 'Details' button for your App
+- Click the 'Permissions' tab at the top of the page
+- Click 'Edit'
+- Under 'Access Permission', select 'Read, write, and Direct Messages'
+- Press 'Save'

 ## Obtain API credentials